 The goal of my research is to understand the ways in which mucus alters microbial physiology and impacts microbial interactions.
 I am focused on investigating the oligosaccharides on mucins that are able to be sensed by microbes and the mechanism in which they effect microbial behavior and virulence.

-The goal of my research is to understand how mucus barrier dysfunction is related to disease.
-I am especially interested in quantifying changes in mucus permeability to elucidate infection mechanisms and develop a diagnostic platform.
+I am interested in understanding how mucus barrier dysfunction is related to disease.
+To this end, I am developing tools to quantify changes in mucus permeability, which may elucidate infection mechanisms and uncover diagnostic markers.